daattali/beautiful-jekyll/_drafts/2016-07-07-pingou-ping-on-steroids-in-powershell.md

 ---
 Pingou is a powershell script that allows to test connectivity with ICMP and open ports with TCP.
 This command is meant to be easy to use, intuitive and faster than the built in test-connection and test-netconnection.

-**Link to the script** : Pingou
+**Link to the script** : [Pingou](https://github.com/vxav/Scripting/blob/master/Pingou.ps1)

 ![pingou.jpg]({{site.baseurl}}/img/pingou.jpg)

 I took inspiration on a great script that one of my colleagues wrote "[tPing](http://www.nimbus117.co.uk/powershell/2015/07/06/tPing.html)".
 But because there is no better way to learn than to do it myself so I took a few ideas and wrote mine from scratch.

 **ICMP**

-Pingou www.google.fr
+Pingou -destination www.google.fr

 ![pingou-www.google.fr.jpg]({{site.baseurl}}/img/pingou-www.google.fr.jpg)

 **TCP**

-Pingou www.google.fr 80
+Pingou -destination www.google.fr -port 80

 ![pingou-www.google.frhttp.jpg]({{site.baseurl}}/img/pingou-www.google.frhttp.jpg)